It seemed to be the right day for doing a painting. You get to see it being done step by step.

 4: Distilled water (distilled water and glycerin in a ratio of 1:1 for best results!)

 5: Glitter, or Fake Snow like crushed glass.
+Instructions:

 Use glue to adhere your trinket to the inside of the jar lid.
 Dry about 24 hours.